idkyet312/Eco/Readme.md

 --- Added multiplayer to the text adventure Infinte mind app and fixed some bugs with it (background sound volume, text bug, connecting the multiplayer to keep the game state for all)

 --- Changed the UI

+--- Added new game for testing (21/03/2024)

+--- Added animated backgrounds, custom backgrounds, new setting pages, new settings